Nineteen Charred Bodies Found Near Mexico-US Border - UrduPoint

 Nineteen Charred Bodies Found Near Mexico-US Border

-Police on Saturday found two burnt-out vehicles containing human remains on a country road near the town of Carmago.
+Police on Saturday found two burnt-out vehicles containing human remains on a country road near the town of Camargo.

 Preliminary investigations suggested the victims had been shot, then their bodies set alight.